manishpathak99/X509CertificateInfo/README.md

 # X509CertificateInfo
-Android application which will show X509 certificate information on screen.
+An Android application which will show X509 certificate information on screen.
-  The information will include
+  The information includes

   1- algorithm